What Juhan learned from 200 Days of LivingOS

 As a new hire, I often find myself overwhelmed by new technologies and domain knowledge.
 I used to pack all information into my brain.
 After learning the just-in-time mindset, I realized that there is no need to add unnecessary burdens to my brain.

-In addition, I have used Charlene’s tutorial to design my digital brain and capture all the important knowledge.
+In addition, I created a digital brain and capture all the important knowledge.
 Even better, I get to tap into this reservoir of knowledge whenever I need new inspirations or resources.

 1/ Find a healthy lifestyle that sticks